eProsima/DDS-Router/docs/rst/user_manual/participants/xml.rst

 ========

 Use this Participant to fully configure a DomainParticipant, its discovery methods, transport options, DDS QoS, etc.
-The main use case for this Participant is using **DDS Security**, which requires XML configuration from the user's side.
+The main use case for this Participant is using **DDS Security** (see `Security <https://fast-dds.docs.eprosima.com/en/stable/fastdds/security/security.html>`_), which requires XML configuration from the user's side.

-..
-TODO

-    Add link to security documentation

 .. warning::